- Home

 How brachytherapy works

-The radiation oncologist will explain the treatment process and tell you whether you can have treatment during a day visit (outpatient) or will need a short stay in hospital (inpatient).
-You will have tests and scans to help your team decide where to place the radioactive sources and to work out the correct dose to deliver to the cancer.
+The radiation oncologist will explain what treatment will involve and tell you whether you can have treatment during a day visit (outpatient) or will need a short stay in hospital (inpatient).
+You will have tests and scans to help your team decide where to place the radioactive sources and work out the correct dose to deliver to the cancer.
 These tests may include an ultrasound, CT scan and/or MRI scan.

 The radiation oncologist will explain possible side effects and discuss any safety precautions.
-For some cancers, imaging tests, planning and treatment may all occur in the same session.
+For some cancers, imaging tests, planning and treatment may happen in the same session.

 View the Cancer Council NSW editorial policy.